anselm/blox/README.md

 	[ ] on_loaded

 	* Note that events can have any name but share a namespace with custom behaviors names, the convention is on_*

+# INTERNAL API

+	blox.new                          Pass a string, another object or a filename to instance a parent blox and children bloxs blox.constructor                  Same as blox.new but callable from a live instance blox.parent                       Get the parent of a blox if any blox.group                        Get the children of a blox if any blox.behaviors
+	blox.functions
+	blox.query                        Fancy query support for finding children blox or behaviors blox.on_event                     A generic event publishing mechanism

+	* Note that behaviors show up in blox as immediate properties; so a BehaviorMesh can be referenced as simply blox.mesh
+	* Note that only one of a kind of behavior is allowed in one Blox at a time